Introduction To The Matching Amplifier To Speakers Guide

 If you are looking for an amplifier for your speakers, speakers for your amplifier, or both, do not worry too much.
 The important thing, as in everything, is to choose a good product that fits the impedances and powers as we explained above.

 Not always you need to follow this matching amplifier to speakers guide because sometimes you just use the set of speakers coming with the equipment.
-For example, the Pioneer Kuro we review here, has speakers that can be detached from the TV and positioned away from the device.
+For example, the Pioneer Kuro we review here, and old model with a standard resolution, has speakers that can be detached from the TV and positioned away from the device.

 If so, the equipment will sound good.
 Another thing is that you like one sound more than another… but it will always be subjective.
 One recommendation we can give you is to choose amplifiers and speakers from the same brand or group of companies.
 They are usually very well studied and sometimes you can even buy them in packs.